gathering/gondulapi-techo/README.md

 ## Development

-### Spin Up Local Keycloak Server

-Optional, used to test OpenID Connect (or OAuth 2.0) authentication.

-1.

 ### Setup and Run App with Docker Compose

 You don't have to use Docker or Docker Compose, but it makes it easier.